All-in-one serverless DevOps platform.

-“One thing is quite clear – as a new technology there is a lack of standardization and interoperability between cloud providers that may lead to vendor lock-in,” SDX quoted CNCF’s recent document on the progress of the standardization project.
+“One thing is quite clear – as a new technology, there is a lack of standardization and interoperability between cloud providers that may lead to vendor lock-in,” SDX quoted CNCF’s recent document on the progress of the standardization project.
 “There is a need for quality documentation, best practices, and more importantly, tools and utilities.
 Mostly, there is a need to bring different players together under the same roof to drive innovation through collaboration.”

 In addition to this collaboration, there’s another open-source framework project pushing for standardization called Knative.
-Leveraging Kubernetes’ experience, Knative seeks to make the building and deploying serverless applications easier.
+Leveraging Kubernetes’ experience, Knative seeks to make the building and deploying serverless applications more manageable.
 The project was started by Google – with the latest version released not so long ago – but many others are already on board, including IBM.

-This trend is supported by reputable sources.
+Reputable sources support this trend.
 For example, this Deloitte report claims the following:

 The report also suggests that serverless computing is a lot more attractive for enterprise users than traditional infrastructure models, but taking full advantage of the technology would be impossible without “the right software architecture.”